Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Preliminaries

 Let $X$ be a topological space.
-A subset $Y$ of $X$ is called a \emph{$G_\delta$ set} if it can be expressed as the countable intersection of open subsets of $X$, a \emph{Cantor set} if it is homeomorphic to the Cantor ternary set in the unit interval, and a \emph{$\sigma$-Cantor set} if it can be expressed as the countable union of Cantor subsets of $X$.
+A subset of $X$ is called a \emph{$G_\delta$ set} if it can be expressed as the countable intersection of open subsets of $X$, a \emph{Cantor set} if it is homeomorphic to the Cantor ternary set in the unit interval, and a \emph{$\sigma$-Cantor set} if it can be expressed as the countable union of Cantor subsets of $X$.

 We say that a topological space $X$ is \emph{completely metrizable} if there exists a metric $d$ on $X$ such that $(X, d)$ is a complete metric space and $d$ induces the topology of $X$.
 The well-known Baire category theorem states that for every completely metrizable space, the intersection of a sequence of open dense sets is still dense.
-In a completely metrizable space $X$, a subset $Y$ of $X$ is called \emph{residual} if it contains a dense $G_\delta$ subset of $X$.
+In a completely metrizable space $X$, a subset of $X$ is called \emph{residual} if it contains a dense $G_\delta$ subset of $X$.

-The following result is due to Mycielski \cite{M1964}, which is an important topological tool in this study. \begin{thm}[Mycielski] Let $X$ be a completely metrizable space without isolated points and $R$ be a dense $G_{\delta}$ subset of $X\times X$.
+The following classical result is due to Mycielski \cite{M1964}, which is an important topological tool for our purposes. \begin{thm}[Mycielski] Let $X$ be a completely metrizable space without isolated points and $R$ be a dense $G_{\delta}$ subset of $X\times X$.
 Then for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that

 where $\Delta_X=\{(x_1,x_2)\in X\times X\colon x_1=x_2\}$.
 In addition, if $X$ is separable then we can require that the $\sigma$-Cantor set $\bigcup_{j=1}^\infty K_j$ is dense in $X$. \end{thm}